RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 The simulation should take ~1 minute to run and produce a score file and a PDB with a C-terminus in the directory `output_files`. _This file may be missing the L-chain (a bug in the code for multiple chains), so you may have to manually go an enter it._

 This segment will likely not match the C-terminus of the native `3gbn_Ab.pdb` in just one simulation.
-You need to run this multiple times by changing the `nstruc` flag to `500` or more.
+You need to run this multiple times by changing the `nstruc` option to `500` or more.

 Removing a Loop from the Protein
 --------------------------------